python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_gqrx_FM_Receive.md

 ⚠️ **Remember to respect your fellow classmates (audio level) they may be trying to work as well.**
 ## Initial setup
+- Attach an SDR device, e.g. a HackRF One, to your computer
-- Open a terminal (CLI) window on your 🖥️ computer.
+- Open a terminal (command line interface or CLI) window on your 🖥️ computer.
 - The first time you launch gqrx you may want to reset to its default settings using the terminal command below.
   `$ gqrx -r`
 - On the Configure I/O devices window select the "device" dropdown menu.
   - Choose the first HackRF entry which should look something like this:
   - HackRF HackRF One `123456f` (the numbers are a partial serial number of the device)
-- Change the input rate to `20000000`.
+- Change the input rate to `20000000`, and press the "OK" button at the bottom.
 - Maximize your gqrx window.
+- Check the audio volume level on your computer.
+Set it to low or moderate as a starting point.
 - Click the ▶️ Play button in the top left under "File".
 - You should see some noise and spikes in the spectrum display.
 - If you do not hear any static ensure your 🖥️ computer audio settings are enabled.
 - If you still do not hear any static you may need to adjust your gain slider on the Audio pane (bottom right within gqrx).

 ## Settings
-⚠️ **Do not adjust the RF gain.** ⚠️
+⚠️ **Keep the RF gain at zero.** ⚠️
 - **Frequency**
   - Tune your frequency to `98.000.000`, which means 98 Million Hz, or 98 MHz.
 (This should allow you to see everything from 88 to 108 MHz "The FM band".)
+(Note: periods are used in place of commas to separate place values for one thousand, one million, etc.)
-  - gqrx can be tuned either in the spectrum view or in the Receiver Options pane (on the right).
+  - gqrx can be tuned either in the spectrum view window or in the Receiver Options pane (on the right).
   - In the spectrum view, clicking on the top of the numbers increases, and clicking on the bottom of the numbers decreases the frequency.
   - In the Frequency box of the Receiver Options pane, it would be `98000.000 kHz`.
 - **Squelch**